 We’ve already mentioned our very own black cab – but let’s take a look at it in closer detail.

-The iconic black London taxi has lots of competition today – not least from Uber – but it’s still the omnipresent vehicle on the capital’s roads.
+The iconic black hackney carriages has lots of competition today – not least from Uber – but it’s still the omnipresent vehicle on the capital’s roads.
 Today, you’ll see around 21,000 black cabs in London, licensed by the Public Carriage Office.

 Did you know?
 Adverts first appeared on London taxis in 1928 but were scrapped a few years later after the bus companies complained it was denting their advertising revenue.
 However, the adverts returned in 1982, after a Royal Parks Act was amended to enable the carrying of advertising through the parks.

-Over the Atlantic we go, to the Big Apple where the equally iconic New York City yellow cabs dominate the streets.
+Over the Atlantic we go, to the Big Apple where the equally iconic New York City yellow cabs dominate traffic on the streets.

 Albert liked the colour so much he created the identity of his company around it – as the Yellow Taxicab Company – and even tried (unsuccessfully) to trademark the colour yellow to stop competitors copying them.